aselshall/rm/hw/case-study1.md

 ## [Case study: Erin Brockovich movie](https://aselshall.github.io/rm/hw/case-study1)
-This is a bonus homework with up to 5% of the final homework grade, depending on the depth and quality of the analysis.

 ### Learning objectives
 In this homework you will relate research methods to a real-world case study, as portrayed in the movie *Erin Brockovich*.
 The protagonist uncovers a major environmental health issue involving contaminated groundwater in a small community.